International Connoisseurs of Green and Red Chile: History

 ICGRC was founded in Mesilla, New Mexico by 25 charter members who met at La Posta in 1973.
 The organization was affiliated with New Mexico State University (NMSU).
 ICGRC was originally headquartered in Mesilla.
 NMSU had been receiving numerous requests from alumni for "chile care packages."
 The founding members felt that promoting information about chili peppers would be a good way to help individuals who missed the spicy food.

 By 1976, there were several chapters, or pods, of ICGRC including in Albuquerque, New Mexico, Denver, El Paso, Texas, Logan, Utah, and Washington, D.C.
 In addition, ICGRC had around 3,000 members by 1976.
 The Phoenix, Arizona chapter was started in 1978.
-Seventeen different countries had chapters as well by 1980.
+Seventeen countries had chapters as well by 1980.
 There was a Taos, New Mexico chapter by 1980.

 ICGRC received the El Conquistador Award from the New Mexico chapter of the Public Relations Society of America in 1977.
 In 1989, the Las Cruces Convention and Visitors Bureau took over the organization.